 - Similarly, Toph was happy to run away from her parents, but later regrets hurting them, even if they were incredibly repressive and overprotective.
 She has Katara write them a note apologizing.

-- In The Legend of Korra, Mako only realizes he's more in love with Korra than he is with Asami once Korra has been kidnapped by the Equalists.
+- Mako only realizes he's more in love with Korra than he is with Asami once Korra has been kidnapped by the Equalists.

-- In the Superman: The Animated Series episode "Brave New Metropolis", Lois encounters a horrifying alternate Metropolis in which Superman went Knight Templar following her counterpart's death.
+- In the Superman: The Animated Series episode "Brave New Metropolis", Lois encounters a horrifying alternate Metropolis in which Superman went Knight Templar after failing to save this world's Lois Lane.
 This Superman explains that he wasn't aware he felt that way about her until after she died.